attilam/markdowner/README.markdown

 Markdowner was inspired by Steven Frank's PHP-based cms, [Laguna](http://code.google.com/p/laguna-blog/).

-There are a fair few links in the code with links to sites where I found solutions to problems.
+There are a fair few links in the code to sites where I found solutions to problems.